Advanced Meshing for Challenging Simulation

 Trelis support the application of boundary conditions to sidesets, nodesets, element blocks, and to geometric entities.
 Trelis FEA and Trelis CFD support a variety of FEA and CFD boundary conditions, respectively.
 Trelis Pro supports both FEA and CFD boundary conditions.

 Meshes generated with Trelis are exported with specified boundary conditions to many standard FEA and CFD formats.
-If Trelis doesn't support a particular file format, Trelis's public mesh import and export API allows users to write their own importer or exporter for any file format.
+If Trelis doesn't support a particular file format, Trelis's public mesh export API allows users to write their own exporter for any file format.

 Trelis includes both a convenient command line interface with an extensive command language as well as a polished graphical user interface environment.